What is a CTF?

 The competition is split into four levels.
 Level 1 is targeted at students with no programming experience but apt at using a computer.
 Level 2 is for students with introductory programming experience, perhaps in languages such as Visual Basic or Alice.
 Level 3 targets AP Computer Science students with a stronger background in programming.
 Level 4 features a diverse set of problems ranging from difficult to mind-bogglingly difficult.

 A team need not solve every challenge in a level before unlocking the next level.
 The problems in each level have been designed such that a team can unlock new levels even while avoiding entire categories (e.g. cryptography).
-Once a team unlocks a level they will receive a certificate of completion for their progress.

 Each level contains a set of problems worth a fixed number of points based on its difficulty.
 When you solve a problem, you send your answer (or 'key') to a scoring server, which adds the problem's value to your team's score.
 A team earns the respective number of points regardless of the progress of other teams.
 At the end of the competition the team(s) with the highest scores are the winners.
 Scores are calculated independent of time, but time will be used as a tie breaker.

 Sure!
-While your team will will not be eligible for school prizes, you will still be eligible for individual prizes.
+While your team will not be eligible for school prizes, you will still be eligible for individual prizes.